-Few things are more stressful than serious financial problems, which is why we highly recommend that you reach out to skilled Chicago bankruptcy attorneys to help you understand your rights and options.
+Few things are more stressful than serious financial problems, which is why we highly recommend that you reach out to a skilled Chicago personal bankruptcy attorney to help you understand your rights and options.
 Consistent with our client-centered philosophy, at FactorLaw we offer initial consultations without charge and without any ongoing commitment so that our highly skilled team of attorneys can get to know you and help you determine a sensible course of action.

-Individuals and families that retain us usually done all they can on their own to resolve their financial problems, but find that they need help.
+Individuals and families that retain us usually do all they can on their own to resolve their financial problems, but find that they need help.
 They are falling behind on payments and the problem is compounding month after month.
 They may have been served with a lawsuit, or are facing foreclosure.
-Often they are dealing with a divorce, layoff or major illness that has drained their resources.
+Often they are dealing with a divorce, layoff, or major illness that has drained their resources.
 Whether you are experiencing one or more of these financial hardships, we are here to help.